Inori/GPCS4/ReadMe.md

 ## Build
-To run or develop GPCS4 having a graphics card supporting Vulkan is required.
-Currently, only Windows build is supported.
+To run or develop GPCS4 it is required to have graphics card with Vulkan support and CPU with SSE4.2 instruction set Currently, only Windows build is supported.

 Visual Studio 2017